-We then used these 6,368 gene trees and a species tree as input to GRAMPA (Thomas et al. 2017) to identify the placement of any WGDs in the chelicerate phylogeny.
+We used these 6,368 rooted, bootstrap-resolved gene trees and a species tree as input to GRAMPA (Thomas et al. 2017) to identify the placement of any WGDs in the chelicerate phylogeny.
 Briefly, GRAMPA performs least common ancestor (LCA) mapping from each gene tree to the species tree but allows for reticulations to be present in the species tree by representing them as multi-labeled trees (MUL-trees), in which one or more tip label appears twice.
-By comparing LCA mapping scores between the input species tree and a set of MUL-trees defined by target lineages, GRAMPA can determine if a whole genome duplication has occurred based on an excess of duplications being inferred on a single lineage.
-For our runs, we set as target lineages for WGD identification those on which WGDs have previously been proposed, specifically the branch leading to spiders and scorpions and the branch leading to horseshoe crabs.
-We also used multiple species trees as input to GRAMPA and tested the same scenarios.
-In addition to our inferred species tree, the two alternate species tree topologies we tested were a recently inferred phylogeny from Ballesteros et al. (2022) in which they find that horseshoe crabs group within arachnids, specifically sister to spiders and scorpions, and a ‘traditional’ species tree topology, in which horseshoe crabs are sister to all arachnid species.
-For the ‘traditional’ tree, because of the unresolved placement of Acariformes and Parasitiformes (Sharma et al. 2014; Ontano et al. 2021), we simply use the topology recovered by Ballesteros et al. (2022) and manually moved horseshoe crabs to be sister to arachnids.
+By comparing LCA mapping scores between the input species tree and a set of MUL-trees defined by target lineages, GRAMPA can determine if a whole genome duplication has occurred on a hypothesized lineage.
+For our runs, we set as target lineages for WGD identification those on which WGDs have previously been proposed: specifically, the branch leading to spiders and scorpions and the branch leading to horseshoe crabs.
+We also used multiple different species trees as input to GRAMPA to test the same scenarios.
+In addition to the species tree we inferred using ASTRAL, the two alternate species tree topologies we tested were a recently inferred phylogeny from Ballesteros et al. (2022) in which they find that horseshoe crabs group within arachnids, specifically sister to spiders and scorpions (Fig?), and a ‘traditional’ species tree topology, in which horseshoe crabs are sister to all arachnid species (Fig?).
+For the ‘traditional’ tree, because of the unresolved placement of Acariformes and Parasitiformes (Sharma et al. 2014; Ontano et al. 2021), we simply use the topology recovered by Ballesteros et al. (2022) and manually placed horseshoe crabs sister to arachnids.

 Synteny analysis